 - - Why did it take so long to send a cancellation, retraction, or all-clear notification?

-Although the false alert investigation is not complete, the answers related to best practices are clear.
+Although we may never know the complete story for either high-profile false alert incident, the answers related to best practices are clear.
 All organizations should use this as an opportunity to evaluate their emergency notification and critical communication systems to ensure they have these most basic best practices employed to diminish the chances of the same thing happening to them.

 Confirmation to Send Notification